BlitzRank: Principled Zero-shot Ranking Agents with Tournament Graphs: Related Work

 On the multi-wise comparison side, \citet{ren2021sample} establish that full-ranking feedback from $k$-wise comparisons improves sample complexity by a factor of $k\log k$ over winner feedback, and \citet{saha2019pac} show similar gains under the Plackett--Luce model.
 These results, along with near-optimal top-$m$ algorithms under parametric models~\citep{jang2017optimal,chen2018nearly}, assume stochastic comparison models and target total rankings rather than structural objectives like SCC recovery.

-Our setting differs from all of the above in three respects: (i)~we assume a deterministic tournament rather than a stochastic comparison model, (ii)~we use a $k$-wise oracle ($k \geq 2$) that reveals complete induced tournaments rather than restricting to pairwise queries or winner-only feedback, and (iii)~we target the SCC decomposition ordering -- a tiered ranking that declares cyclic items tied -- rather than a total ranking or a single tournament solution set.
-To our knowledge, no existing algorithm addresses this combination.
-A more detailed discussion of theoretical foundations appears in Appendix~\ref{sec:theoretical-related-work}.
+Our setting differs from all of the above in three respects: (i)~we assume a deterministic tournament rather than a stochastic comparison model, (ii)~we use a $k$-wise oracle ($k \geq 2$) that reveals complete induced tournaments rather than restricting to pairwise queries or winner-only feedback, and (iii)~we target the SCC decomposition ordering -- a tiered ranking that declares cyclic items tied -- rather than a total ranking or a single tournament solution set; no existing algorithm addresses this combination.
+A more detailed discussion appears in Appendix~\ref{sec:theoretical-related-work}.